archersama/archersama/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=archersama" alt="archersama" /> </p>

 - 👋 Hi, I’m @archersama , HuaWei Noah Ark Recommendation&Search Lab Researcher
-- ✨ Welcome to join us！No, we only need school graduates, no interns.
+- ✨ Welcome to join us！Now, we only need school graduates, no interns.
 Resume can be sent to me directly.

      Requirements:1.
 Graduated from Top School OR 2.
 At least one computer top conference paper published
 - 👀 I’m interested in information retrieval and nature language processing.
 Recently, I focus on LLM for recommendation.
 - 📫 How to reach me  xiangyangli@pku.edu.cn